kambits/quorum-tessera-raft/README.md

 # quorum-tessera-raft
-Quorum with Tessera using Raft consensus algorithm for multiple node setup.
+Quorum with Tessera using Raft consensus algorithm for multiple node setup without docker.